Jagadeesh-pradhani/battery_simulator/README.md

 # battery_simulator
-A ROS package for battery simulation in ros2
+A ROS2 package for battery simulation

 ## Install
 To install this package enter your ros2 workspace, clone this repository and build the workspace